 Chelsea Elliott ’12 established the half Helen Foundation, which provides hearing and vision screenings for kids in low-income communities.
 The nonprofit raised a record breaking $64,100 at Philanthropitch, a fast-paced pitch competition in Austin, plus an addition $5,000 from a foundation in the audience a few weeks later.

 In November 2018, Gina Calanni ’05 became the first woman elected to represent Texas House District 132.

 Elizabeth Gonzales ’18 is the special events coordinator for Camp For All, a barrier-free camp that works to enrich the lives of children and adults with challenging illnesses or special needs.

 Two Hilltoppers won Teacher of the Year for 2018 in the Del Valle Independent School District: Katy Potts ’13, at art teacher at Ojeda Middle School, and Jeff Rasp ’11, a History teacher at Del Valle High School.

 Eric Bustos ’12 is the government relations manager for Capital Metro, Austin’s public transit provider.

 Creatives and Communicators

-Emmy Award-winning broadcast journalist Marlisa Goldsmith ’11 is an anchor/reporter at WPXI-TV in Pittsburgh, Penn., and won a 2018 Robert L. Vann Award of Excellence in the TV Spot News category from the Pittsburgh Black Media Federation.
+Emmy Award-winning broadcast journalist Marlisa Goldsmith ’11 is an anchor/reporter at KTHV-TV in Little Rock, Arkansas, and won a 2018 Robert L. Vann Award of Excellence in the TV Spot News category from the Pittsburgh Black Media Federation.